alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   £860,000 not £0.86 million
 -   1,000
 -   Use common sense with numbers, eg when starting a headline:
-    Thirty-four hula hoops found in researcher’s drawer
+    Thirty-four hula hoops found in researcher's drawer
--   Use words for common expressions, eg ‘the minister will be looking at one or two areas’
+-   Use words for common expressions, eg 'the minister will be looking at one or two areas'

 ### Lists